Phoenix5050/CSC301TermProject/team.md

 - If a teammate drops the course, have an emergency group meeting to redivide their work
 - If a teammate misses meetings, contact them online to understand why:
   - If they cannot make the meetings for a valid reason, reschedule meetings or hold online meetings
-  - If they do not have a valid reason, for example, if they do not come because they do not want to, discuss the matter with the team member.
-Then, if they do not attend the next meeting, hold an emergency team meeting to discuss the matter.
+  - If they do not have a valid reason, for example, if they do not come because they do not want to, discuss the matter with the team member by email to maintain a record of the conversation.
+Then, if they do not attend the next meeting, hold an emergency team meeting to discuss the matter and notify the professor and TA
 - If a teammate is not meeting deadlines, investigation is necessary:
-  - Nothing was done: discuss the issue with the team member.
+  - Nothing was done: discuss the issue with the team member through email to maintain a record of the conversation.
 If they do not meet deadlines after that, hold an emergency team meeting to consider dropping the member
   - They need help: help them if you are done with your tasks
   - Task is harder than originally discussed, we can:
     - Assign the teammate another task instead